idkjs/relay-graphql-quickstart/ReasonRelay.md

 ];
 ```

 This is our query which is reason version of our `js` query in `App.js`.
-You might notice that in `App.js` its called `AppRepositoryNameQuery` and in `App.re` its called `AppQuery`.
+You might notice that in `App.js` its called `AppRepositoryNameQuery` and in `Main.re` its called `MainQuery`.
 That is because, in ReasonRelay, its required that the Query name be the same as the name of the file its found in followed by what kind of query it is.
 That is, is it a `Mutation`, `Query`, `Subscription`, etc. I am not a genius.
-The reason-relay compiler told me to fix this when I copied the `js` version of the query into the `App.re`.
-So the query name is `this_file_name` + `type_of_graphql_operation` or `AppQuery`.
+The reason-relay compiler told me to fix this when I copied the `js` version of the query into the `Main.re`.
+So the query name is `this_file_name` + `type_of_graphql_operation` or `MainQuery`.
 The reason and reason-relay compilers are your friends.
 Be nice to them.

-Another thing to note is that in your `src/__generated__` directory, there is now a file called `AppQuery_graphql.re` that reason-compiler generated once your wrote that query in `App.re`.
+Another thing to note is that in your `src/__generated__` directory, there is now a file called `MainQuery_graphql.re` that reason-compiler generated once your wrote that query in `App.re`.

 We will use the result of the query in our react component like this: